JWiseman-git/Skyrmion-Mapping-Project/README.md

 Included is a copy of the code used to generate the models and a copy of the final report.
 This model was completed for the research thesis element of my Physics masters at Durham University.
+This code represents one of the few solely Python based Skyrmion models published - Therefore making it wiidely accessible to undergraduates of Physics degrees familiar with the more commonly taught python language.

+**Basic Description of what is happening**

+Included within the report is an explanation of why we see helical spin structures within certain chiral crystal arrangements.
+Solutions to energy equations give us our extended spin topology.
+However, the purpose of this code is to demonstrate for different lattices what is occurig

 **How To Use:**
 1. The first step is to clone this repository to your machine.
 Any changes you wish to make can be submitted as a pull request having first forked your local cloned repository.
 [More information on cloning and forking a repository](https://docs.github.com/en/desktop/adding-and-cloning-repositories/cloning-and-forking-repositories-from-github-desktop)